"At what scale should we plan transportation to shift to more sustainable modes?"

 Figure 1.
 Cumulative number of bus lanes in London.

 Ultimately, Ray concludes that transportation planners must work at both the regional and the local levels to effect just transitions to sustainable modes.
 She offers empowerment without autonomy as a viable model with the important caveats that regional planners respect community concerns and local planners be empowered to present alternative proposals.

 Ray identifies "the arterial owned by the state department of transportation that runs within a city" as the closest parallel to the empowered but not autonomous model in the U.S. context.

-I find Ray's comparison apt, as my classmates and I are currently grappling with how to revive a dynamic but congested commercial corridor in Lowell, Massachusetts, that is also a state numbered highway and a key thoroughfare between Massachusetts and New Hampshire.
+I find Ray's comparison apt, as my classmates and I are currently grappling with how to revive a dynamic but congested commercial corridor in Lowell, Massachusetts, which is also a state-numbered highway and a key thoroughfare between Massachusetts and New Hampshire.
 While our ultimate deliverable is a neighborhood plan, I take her case study as a call to think at multiple scales to anticipate the reactions of city and state officials that might present barriers to implementation.